Doing Hera’s Work on “Hercules”

 Read subsequent articles in the Translating Poetry series

-Part 3: Wanting to be Magic
+Part 3: Translating Rilke’s Magic

 Notes

-1. Jorge Luis Borges, “Two Ways to Translate” (“Las dos maneras de traducir”), 1926, collected in English in On Writing, Suzanne Jill Levine ed., 2010.
+1. Jorge Luis Borges, “Las dos maneras de traducir” (“Two Ways to Translate”), 1926, collected in English in On Writing, Suzanne Jill Levine ed., 2010.

-2. Borges, “The Homeric Versions” (“Las versiones homéricas”), 1932, also collected in On Writing.
+2. Borges, “Las versiones homéricas” (“The Homeric Versions”), 1932, also collected in ibid.

 3. Borges, 1926.